vendruscolo-lab/AlphaFold-MetaInference-Tutorial/theory.md

 the limited number of replicas used to estimate the forward model ($σ^{SEM}$) was calculated on the fly by window averaging every 200 steps of molecular dynamics.

+**AF-MI advantages**

+By combining AlphaFold inter-resiude distance data with the CALVADOS-2 forcefield to retrieve structural ensembles of proteins are:
+- The high convergence speed due to the coarse grained model and a metadynamics bias
+- The increased accuracy in modeling partially ordered protein interactions relyig on the introduction of AlphaFold-based distance restraints

 <!--+
 **AlphaFold predicted distance selection used as restraints in AlphaFold metainference.** In Fig.SX1 plot the inter-residue AlphaFold predicted